keymanapp/keyman/linux/mcompile/keymap/README.md

-TODO define folder to store File_US.txt" in and find better name TODO get rid of GTK functions that are deprecated and use X11 instead TODO retrieve name of Other keyboard and use appropriate name instead of "Other" TODO mcompile.cpp: open mcompile -u - option
+TODO define folder to store File_US.txt" in and find better name TODO get rid of GTK functions that are deprecated and use X11 instead TODO retrieve name of Other keyboard and use appropriate name instead of "Other" TODO mcompile.cpp: open mcompile -u - option - do we need that?
 TODO check if I can use files from some other keyman path instead of a copy in keymap ( e.g. filesystem.h exists elsewhere) TODO remove kbdid and kbd for Linux
 TODO shiftstate-count
 TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO check if part with surplus is neccessary
 TODO shift-statevector
+TODO Do I need HKL for Linux / can I just use a void* ??
+TODO typeddef of KMX_HKL - van I delete all m_hkl from classes?
+TODO define what to return when SC/VK is not found in    get_VirtualKey_Other_From_SC,...
+TODO check if passed All_Vectpor as ptr/ref not as value e.g. in KMX_CharFromVK, KMX_VKUSToVKUnderlyingLayout, KMX_ImportRules
+ToDo in get_VirtualKey_Other_From_SC:  what if we use  column 3(altgr) and 4 (shift+altgr) ??
 TODO ...

 //---------------------------